Introduction

 Overcrowded Pens

-The pigs will stay in the overcrowded pens until they have reached a weight of 250 pounds at about 6 months.
+The pigs will stay in overcrowded pens until they have reached a weight of 250 pounds at about 6 months.
 They are then called hogs and are ready for the slaughterhouse.

 Because of the buildup of the pigs' urine and feces in these pens, they have to breathe awful noxious gases every day of their short lives.
 This causes severe respiratory problems.
 The majority of pigs arrive at the slaughterhouse with pneumonia.

-Pigs crowded in a truck for transport.
+Pigs in a truck for transport

 Transportation